Choosing Cleaning Products When You Have Pets

 Arthritis and Dogs: A Common and Treatable Problem

 Our dogs are living longer these days, which is unequivocally great!
 With advancing years though it’s common to see a host of medical and cognitive problems develop in aging dogs.
 One of the big ones, and one which can often be the easiest (yes, that’s right, I said “easiest”) to deal with is when dogs start to have problems getting up and getting around.
 Fortunately, helping your aging, arthritic dog with such mobility issues doesn’t mean you have to remodel your house or move to a single-story rancher.
 Helping them and improving their quality of life also needn’t be backbreaking (or bank-breaking) for you, and it isn’t even all about medications!
 There's lots of simple, inexpensive, and effective things you can get and do to improve your aging, arthritic dog's mobility.

 Arthritis in dogs,

-Just like people, dogs can get skin cancers that can be affected by prolonged or repeated sun exposure
+Just like people, dogs can get skin cancers as the result of prolonged or repeated sun exposure

-As with many questions though, the answer to the question of whether or not to apply sunscreen to your dog isn’t exactly straightforward.
+As with many questions though, the answer to "whether or not" to apply sunscreen on your dog may not be so straightforward.
 Whether or not your dog needs sunscreen can be influenced by many different factors.
-Including, amongst others…

 - How much time your dog spends outside, and during what part of the day?